-The Saint Paul Police Department and PCIARC remain active members with the National Association for Civilian Oversight of Law Enforcement (NACOLE).
+The SPPD/PCIARC remains an active member with NACOLE, the National Association for Civilian Oversight of Law Enforcement (www.nacole.org).
 NACOLE is an organization that brings together individuals and agencies working to improve oversight of police officers and law enforcement in the United States.
-This organization is dedicated to promoting greater police accountability through training, technical assistance, implementing best practices, networking, and the sharing of information between organizations.
+NACOLE is dedicated to promoting greater police accountability through training, technical assistance, finding best practices, networking, and the sharing of information between agencies.

+Donald Luna

-Donald Luna Office of the Chief Coordinator - PCIARC
+Office of the Chief

+Coordinator - PCIARC